British Columbia

 The wilderness lodge season runs May through September or early October depending on the property.
 The wildlife calendar determines the optimal window for most travellers.

 May–June: Migration season, wildflowers, birdlife at peak.
 Bears emerging from hibernation, visible but less concentrated than later in summer.
-Fewer guests than July–August.
-Excellent value within the season.
+Fewer guests than July–August and better availability within the season.

 July–August: Peak wildlife density.
 Orca pods and humpbacks most reliably sighted.
 Bears active but salmon runs not yet at maximum.
 Busiest period; the most sought-after weeks fill months in advance.